gmdeckard/ollama-tika-docker/README.md

 # Ollama, Apache Tika, PostgreSQL, and Ubuntu Jammy Docker Compose

-This repository contains a Docker Compose setup for running an Ollama server, an Apache Tika server, a PostgreSQL database server, and an Ubuntu Jammy server.
+This repository contains a Docker Compose setup for running an Ollama server, an Apache Tika server, a PostgreSQL database server, and an Ubuntu Jammy server to create a Chat UI of your choice.

 ## Services